-Please find some links and resources that may help if your child is feeling isolated, anxious or worried.
+Please find some links and resources that may help if your child is feeling anxious, emotional or have low-self esteem.
 Please let your child's class teacher know if you have ongoing concerns.

 Children's Mental Health Week